-- If selected, the candidate must agree to attend the NACNS annual conference, provide a photo suitable for inclusion in the conference program brochure, and provide a brief statement (see instructions, item 3 below) for publication on the NACNS website.
+- If selected, the candidate must agree to attend the NACNS annual conference and provide a photo suitable for inclusion in the conference program brochure.

-- The candidate will have applied principles of EPB and QI to significantly improve patient level outcomes and or organizational outcomes.
+- The candidate will have applied principles of EPB and QI to significantly improve patient level outcomes and or organizational outcomes including reducing cost.

 - Dissemination of EBP and QI findings (publications and presentations).

-- The candidate’s EBP and QI work are consistent with the mission and vision of NACNS and supports the CNS role in the context of the NACNS Spheres of Influence.
+- The candidate’s EBP and QI work are consistent with the mission and vision of NACNS and supports the CNS role in the context of the NACNS Spheres of Impact.

 - EBP and QI findings have been translated into practice and/or policy.

 - Evidence of providing mentorship in EBP and QI.

 A plaque recognizing the winner will be presented at the NACNS conference and the winner will be featured in the CNS journal.
 Nontransferable complimentary NACNS conference registration will also be awarded.

 Applications received by the deadline will undergo review by the selection committee appointed by the Board of Directors.
 Award recipients will receive an email letter announcing if they have received their award and the day and time the award is planned to be presented.
 All candidate information/packet must be received by October 21, 2022.
 Late submissions will not be accepted.